-Any development must maintain the local character of the landscape and not cause an adverse impact or diminution of access to and the character of the significant views shown on figure 3 from within the village or other open spaces.
-Except where views are entirely localised, all development proposals must be accompanied by a Landscape and Visual Impact Assessment and must demonstrate low or negligible impact on the landscape character views, particularly assessing:
+Any development must maintain the local character of the landscape and not cause an adverse impact or diminution of significant views that currently provide open aspects or views both from within and outside the village or other open spaces.
+Except where views are entirely localised, all development proposals must be accompanied by a Landscape and Visual Impact Assessment and must demonstrate low or negligible impact on landscape views, in particular assessing:

-- a) views from recognised viewpoints and tourism & recreational destinations that contribute to the cultural value of the South Downs National Park and its attractiveness for local people and visitors as shown in figure 3; - b) views which contribute to the viewers' enjoyment of the National Park and appreciation of its natural and cultural heritage and that contributes to its special qualities; - c) views from public rights of way, open access land and other publicly accessible areas.
+- a) landmark views to and from viewpoints and tourism & recreational destinations; - b) views from publicly accessible areas which are within, to and from settlements which contribute to the viewers' enjoyment of the National Park; - c) views from public rights of way, open access land and other publicly accessible areas and - d) views which include specific features relevant to the National Park and its special qualities, such as cultural heritage and biodiversity features.